ffund/ml-notebooks/notebooks/6-k-nearest-neighbors-in-depth.md

 :::

 ::: {.cell .markdown }
-In this section, we demonstrate the use of `sklearn`\'s `validation_curve` function for this purpose.
+In this section, we demonstrate the use of the `sklearn` `validation_curve` function for this purpose.
 :::